pfheatwole/thesis/source/foil_geometry.rst

    11,  0.664, -0.097, 0.137, 0.6, 0.6, 3
    12,  0.688,  0.000, 0.107, 0.6, 0.6, 3

-It is important to notice the difference between the section numbers used here and the section indices used in the parafoil canopy geometry.
+It is important to notice the difference between the section numbers :math:`i` used in the paper and the section indices :math:`s` used in the simplified model.
+The section indices are easily calculated using the normalized linear distance along the :math:`\left< y, z \right>` points.

-Also, the reference data is defined with the wing tips at :math:`z = 0`, whereas the chord surface convention places the canopy origin at the leading edge of the central section.
-This is easily accommodated by the chord surface implementation, which simply shifts the origin to suit the final geometry.
+Another important point is that the reference data is defined with the wing tips at :math:`z = 0`, whereas the convention of this paper places the canopy origin at the leading edge of the central section.
+This is easily accommodated by subtracting the central :math:`z = -0.375` from all :math:`z`-coordinates.

-..
-TODO:: Should I use these tables or just give the explicit equations?
+(The implementation of the simplified model in ``glidersim`` shifts the origin automatically.) [[This is the same issue as for normal parametric functions;
-   They're messy, bu I do like the fact that they highlight the fact that you **can** use pointwise data.
+the origin of the parametric functions is arbitrary; the origin of the canopy is a predetermined point.]]

 For the section profiles, the model uses a NACA 23015 airfoil.